 Margaret Morris (1891-1980) established her own system for dance training, Margaret Morris Movement, which focuses on breathing techniques, posture and strength training with co-ordinated movements.
-Margaret Morris Movement International works today with mentally and physically disabled persons using Morris’s systems and techniques.
+Margaret Morris Movement International works today with people with mental and physical disabilities using Morris’s systems and techniques.

 - the records of Dunfermline College of Physical Education

 Dunfermline College of Physical Education (1905-1986) was one of the first training colleges for women students of physical education and had an important influence on developing the role of movement and the body in educational practice.

 Scottish Gymnastics (1890-present) was founded as a voluntary organisation representing a number of Scottish gymnastic and athletic clubs.
 Broadening its initial focus from military fitness to general health and wellbeing, it was significant for promoting and supporting gymnastics in Scotland and abroad.